 Manufacturers

-eCommerce for Manufactuers enables them to sell their goods directly to other businesses and use sales data to decide production levels and schedules.
+Manufacturer B2B eCommerce enables them to sell their goods directly to other businesses and use sales data to decide production levels and schedules.
 In this model, a manufacturer produces parts or complete products and lists them for sale on their website.
 Then, another manufacturer or retail business buys the items or components and either sells them to a customer or uses them to build their own products.

 For example, a computer chip manufacturer can list the different types of chips it builds on its eCommerce platform.
 Then, a computer manufacturer can purchase the chips they need to build desktops or laptops, combining the chips with other components, such as screens, keyboards, or peripheral devices.